 Unlike other programmatic deals, direct deals offer guaranteed agreement.
-Moreover, the advertiser gets fixed number of impression at a fixed price.
+Moreover, the advertiser gets fixed number of impressions at a fixed price.
 Most importantly, publishers know to whom (advertisers) they are selling their ad spaces and advertisers know where their ads are being displayed.

 A programmatic direct deal requires more human involvement than any other programmatic deals.
 In case of real-time bidding, the publishers put up their inventory for all buyers and the one with the highest bid gets to display the ad.
-Whereas, programmatic direct deals are cosier and include negotiation.
+Whereas, programmatic direct deals are cozier and include negotiation.

 Q.3) What are the Pros Of Programmatic Direct?

-Programmatic direct is good idea for you (publisher) if want the control in your hand.
-Especially on landing page and homepage of the site where a publisher wants complete authority.
-Quality and control have to the reasons why sellers and buyers admire this method.
+Programmatic direct is good idea for you (publisher) if you want the control in your hand.
+Especially on the landing page and homepage of the site where a publisher wants complete authority.
+Quality and control have to be the reasons why sellers and buyers admire this method.
 Here’re some benefits of programmatic direct:

 Quality: All an advertiser wants is quality impressions on his ads.
 And programmatic direct ad provides quality impression where the audience can be targeted based on demographics (location, age, gender, preferences, education, and more).
-In return of such inventory, advertisers pay a good price.
+In return for such inventory, advertisers pay a good price.